 To request information about any of these options, call 800-997-1673.
 Or complete the Request Information from now.

 What is a Certificate of Achievement?

-Upon completing a certain number of courses in a specified discipline, Cambridge College will confer upon the student a certificate of achievement as official recognition of their training achievement.
+Upon completing a certain number of courses in a specified discipline, students will receive a certificate of achievement from Cambridge College as recognition of their training achievement.
 These programs are designed to be completed relatively quickly and increase the student’s marketability by demonstrating to employers that they have developed or improved skills in these focused areas.
 The courses may also be transferable to related Cambridge College degree programs, reducing the amount of time required to obtain a degree.
 A certificate of achievement is not a formal academic credential and is not eligible for Title IV financial aid.